Frequently Asked Questions

 Why would you, as a practicing medical doctor do this?

-A part of the work I do is in a pain clinic.
+I have seen many people with chronic illness, chronic pain, chronic addiction and other health problems that can lead to a sense of hopelessness.
+As just one part of the treatment plan, I have found inner work, such as dreamwork, make a big difference for many people.
+Also part of the work I do is in a pain clinic.
 I have seen many short term successes in treating pain using injections or medications.
 But for pain that is chronic, (especially longer than 6 months duration) I have often had more success in treating pain with doing dreamwork rather than injections or medications.
 I wish I had started a study long ago.
 The results are not always this way, but it's compelling enough to me that I can't ignore these results.
 Also seeing people in the emergency department with depression.
 I have had some of these people follow up and I have seen very positive results with depressive symptoms.
 Again, I wish I had started a study long ago.
 So I keep doing it.
 (And am indeed following up on doing research on this aspect of my practice.)
 Also, doing dreamwork personally has changed me.
 So I personally feel the results.

 Is there any research on this work?